Manny27nyc/platform-management-docs/content/en/docs/dashboard_guide/managing_applications/managing_mobile_backend_services_datasources/sending_and_scheduling_push_notifications.md

 ---
 title: Sending and scheduling push notifications
 linkTitle: Sending and scheduling push notifications
-description:
+description: This section explains how to send and schedule push notifications in the Dashboard.
 weight: 40
 date: 2021-08-12
 ---

-This guide explains how to send and schedule push notifications in the Dashboard.

 ## Sending push notifications